sangyup-lee/sangyup-lee.github.io/publications.md

 ## Peer reviewed journals
 **2019**
+- Lee, S. Y. (in press).
+Media coverage of adolescent and celebrity suicides and imitation suicides among adolescents.
+Journal of Broadcasting & Electronic Media.
 - Lee, S. Y. (2019).
 Media coverage of celebrity suicide caused by depression and increase in the number of people who seek depression treatment.
 Psychiatry Research, 271, 598-603.

 **Past**